 TECNO Camon 50 Review: Camera

 The TECNO Camon 50 focuses on delivering a reliable camera experience rather than pushing aggressive specs.
-The rear camera setup has the 50MP main sensor, another 50-megapixel telephoto lens capable of doing up to 3x optical zoom, and an 8-megapixel wide-angle camera.
+The rear camera setup has the 50MP main sensor and an 8-megapixel wide-angle camera.
 A 32-megapixel selfie camera completes the setup.

 Daylight performance is consistent.
 Images come out sharp, with enough detail and balanced colors that do not feel overly processed.
 The phone leans toward natural output rather than aggressive sharpening, which helps when editing later.
 Dynamic range is also handled well enough to keep highlights and shadows in check.

-The addition of a 50MP telephoto lens with an f/2.4 aperture adds more depth to the camera system.
-This is effectively a 70mm equivalent, which sits in a comfortable range for portraits.
-It is not just about zooming in.
-It changes how photos look.
 Subjects appear more natural, with background compression that feels closer to what you would expect from a dedicated camera.
 The bokeh here avoids the usual cutout effect seen in this segment.
-Edges are cleaner, and the transition from subject to background looks more gradual.
+Edges are cleaner in portrait mode, and the transition from subject to background looks more gradual.

-Zoom performance is strongest in the mid-range.
-Up to around 3x, quality holds up well.
-Beyond that, the phone relies on AI-assisted zoom.
+Zoom performance holds up well.
+Up to around 3x, quality is still good.
+Beyond that, the phone relies on AI-assisted Zoom.
 TECNO uses what it calls Super Pixel AI to enhance clarity.
 In practice, this helps more than expected, especially for text and distant subjects at around 10x to 20x.
 It is not perfect, but it is usable in situations where most phones in this range would already struggle.

 The 8MP ultrawide camera is where the compromise is more obvious.
 It does the job for wider shots, but it lacks the same level of detail and flexibility.
 The fixed focus also means it is not suitable for close-up shots or more detailed compositions.
 It feels like a secondary option rather than a core part of the camera system.